scarson/laserfiche.github.io/src/docs/guides/documents-and-folders/guide_importing-documents/index.md

 ---
 layout: default
 title: Import Documents (V1)
-nav_order: 6
+nav_exclude: true
 redirect_from:
   - guides/guide_importing-documents.html
   - guide_importing-documents.html
-grand_parent: Guides
-parent: Repository Folders and Documents
 ---

 <!--© 2024 Laserfiche.
 See LICENSE-DOCUMENTATION and LICENSE-CODE in the project root for license information.-->

-# Importing a Document using the Laserfiche API
+# Importing a Document using the Laserfiche API (V1)

 Documents, folders, and shortcuts are collectively referred to as entries in Laserfiche.
 Documents are the basic building block of a Laserfiche repository.
 Create a document with the Laserfiche API by using the following multipart/form POST request.`